Envek/rubyworld-keep-it-ruby/slides.md

 [click] First of all, we take URL to the original image, URL-encode it, and place at the end of the result URL.
-[click] Then we add processing options: what size it should be, how it should be cropped, what filters to apply, et cetera [click] Finally, we calculate a digital signature of options and original URL using the secret that known only to application and imgproxy, so no one can use our image processing for their needs
+[click] Then we add processing options: what size it should be, how it should be cropped, what filters to apply, et cetera [click] Finally, we calculate a digital signature of both the options and the original URL, so no one can use our image processing for their needs
-[click] Done!
+[click] And that's it!
 -->

 ---